Best time to find cheap flights, 6% potential price drop

 Which day is cheapest to fly to J. Kubitscheck Intl?

-To get the best value, try booking a flight in the afternoon when visiting J. Kubitscheck Intl.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting J. Kubitscheck Intl.
+Generally the prices will increase for flights at noon as these tend to have higher demand.